The United States Minus Franklin D. Roosevelt & Its Role in How the Axis won WW2

-FDR’s revelation occurred years prior to most of the American public, countless contemporary politicians, and the stalwart isolationist lobby in the 1930’s and early 1940’s.
+FDR’s revelation about the dangers of the Third Reich occurred years prior to most of the American public, countless contemporary politicians, and the stalwart isolationist lobby in the 1930’s and early 1940’s.

 In the High Castle Universe, it appears clear that FDR’s Vice Presidential successor John “Cactus Jack” Garner was not up to the task.

-It is reasonable to extrapolate that the isolationism common in the 30’s and early 40’s in America was further prolonged and deeper set in the High Castle timeline.
-So much so that by the time the US did become involved, the country stood extremely ill prepared, nay lost, against their seasoned and emboldened Axis foes.
+It is reasonable to extrapolate that the isolationism common in the 30’s and early 40’s in America was prolonged and deeper set in the High Castle timeline.
+So much so that by the time the US did become involved, isolationist influence left the country extremely ill prepared to fight, nay lost, against their seasoned and emboldened Axis foes.